peterkuma/masters-thesis/chapters/08_conclusion.md

 alleviated with the combination of longwave and shortwave intermittency.
 The results were clearly in favour of partial intermittency in ACRANEB2, but the analysis did not seek to compare performance aspects.
-The analysis hinted an interesting degradation of accuracy in the lower troposphere in ACRANEB2, which might be of interest in a continued development of the longwave solver.
+The analysis revealed a degradation of accuracy of longwave heating rate in the planetary boundary layer in ACRANEB2, which might be of interest in a continued development of the longwave solver.
 Because of the limited scope of this adjunct analysis, it was formulated as an appendix (Appendix\ \ref{appendix:acraneb2-vs-fmr}).